Harold Cohen (soldier): World War II service

 Thirty-eight days after D-Day, Cohen's battalion landed in France and started fighting its way eastward as part of the 4th Armored Division in General Patton's Third Army.
 After battalion commander Arthur L. West was wounded, Cohen took command, receiving a battlefield promotion to lieutenant colonel.
 He befriended Colonel Creighton Abrams, who commanded a tank battalion in the same division.
 The two units fought in tandem, with Cohen's infantry riding along on Abrams' Sherman tanks or following them on half-tracks.
 The Wehrmacht feared these deadly combined arms, posting signs and leaflets warning Germans to beware of Abrams and Cohen, "Roosevelt’s Highest Paid Butchers."

 Cohen fought in the Battle of Arracourt, clashes at Lezey and Juvelize, the siege of Bastogne, the Lorraine campaign, and Operation Plunder.
 On February 25, 1945, he exposed himself to enemy fire to direct artillery and tank fire while leading a successful assault on Brecht, Germany.
 On Patton's orders, Cohen organized a raid behind enemy lines to rescue Patton's son-in-law, Lt.
 Col. John Waters, from the Hammelburg prison camp, but Cohen's excruciating hemorrhoids prevented him from leading the doomed March 26 raid.
 When Cohen presented his hemorrhoids for a skeptical Patton's inspection, the general exclaimed, "That's some sorry ass."

 On April 1, 1945, Cohen was captured when the Sixth SS Mountain Division overran the vicinity of the field hospital where he had been receiving treatment for his hemorrhoids.
 The Germans interrogated and threatened him but did not harm him.
 He was liberated within days when American forces counter-attacked and destroyed the German formations.
 Abrams reportedly wept when he saw his friend, whom the Americans feared had been executed.

 During his deployment, Cohen received four Silver Stars, three Bronze Stars, three Purple Hearts, and the Legion of Merit.
-He received the French Croix de Guerre and decorations from the governments of Czechoslovakia, England, Luxembourg, and Poland.
+He received the French Croix de Guerre and decorations from the governments of Czechoslovakia, United Kingdom, Luxembourg, and Poland.
 He was nominated for the Distinguished Service Cross for "extraordinary heroism" during the attack on Brecht, but the nomination languished for decades for reasons unknown.
 In 1996, following a campaign by historian Lewis Sorley, Cohen finally received the Distinguished Service Cross—the second highest decoration in the Army.